 Uncheck Generate Configuration Files and Run monitoring engine debug (-v).

-Check Move Export Files and Restart Monitoring Engine with option Restart selected.
+Check Move Export Files and Restart Monitoring Engine with the Restart option selected.

 Click on Export again.

-Log in to the ‘root’ user on your server.
+Log on to the root user on your server.

 # systemctl start cbd